-At least eight killed after severe storms batter eastern Australia
+At least nine killed after severe storms batter eastern Australia

 “It’s absolutely tragic news for families in this region at Christmas time,” Gympie Mayor Glen Hartwig told ABC News.

 Severe thunderstorms hit the country’s eastern coast on December 25 and December 26, bringing large hailstones, high winds and torrential rain.
-Rivers flooded and high winds blew off roofs and brought down trees in some of the worst-affected areas.
+Rivers flooded and the winds ripped off roofs and brought down trees in some of the worst-affected areas.

-Eleven people were tossed into the ocean when their boat capsized at sea off Brisbane.
-Police said on Wednesday that three people had drowned, while eight were rescued from the water and rushed to hospital.
+Eleven people were thrown into the ocean when their boat capsized in the sea at Moreton Bay in Queensland’s south.
+Police said on Wednesday that three people had drowned, while eight were rescued from the water and rushed to hospital in a stable condition.

 “It has been a very tragic 24 hours due to the weather,” Queensland Police Commissioner Katarina Carroll told reporters.